dpogosov/yolo_kfm/README.md

 Or simple download [the whole training dataset](https://drive.google.com/drive/folders/0BwYTO3UZXciuYWUtQ1FvUzc5MWM?usp=sharing)

 ## How to use
-0) Download this repo; download [the weights](https://drive.google.com/drive/folders/0BwYTO3UZXciuYWUtQ1FvUzc5MWM?usp=sharing) and put them to the darkflow folder
+0) Download this [repo](https://github.com/dpogosov/yolo_kfm); download [the weights](https://drive.google.com/drive/folders/0BwYTO3UZXciuYWUtQ1FvUzc5MWM?usp=sharing) and put them to the darkflow folder

 ### Stage 1
 1) Put the [test images (stg1)](https://www.kaggle.com/c/the-nature-conservancy-fisheries-monitoring/download/test_stg1.zip) to the folder darkflow/test.
 Note that the number of the files should be exact divided by 16.
 Hence, for 1000 test images there are extra (fake) 8 images.
 Do not delete them!
-2) Run darkflow/test_s1_m#.sh to start prediction for the model #
+2) Run *darkflow/test_s1_m#.sh* to start prediction for the model *#*
-3) Run darkflow/test/out/output_converter.m to convert predictions from the step 2 to CSV file. **Note** likelhoods fine tuning: gain 1.2, threshold 0.1
+3) Run *darkflow/test/out/output_converter.m* to convert predictions from the step 2 to CSV file. **Note** likelhoods fine tuning: gain 1.2, threshold 0.1
 4) Done!

 ### Stage 2
 1) Put the [test images (stg2)](https://www.kaggle.com/c/the-nature-conservancy-fisheries-monitoring/download/test_stg2.7z) to the folder darkflow/test_stg2.
 Note that the number of the files should be exact divided by 16.
 Hence, for 12153 test images there are extra (fake) 7 images.
 Do not delete them!
-2) Run darkflow/test_s2_m#.sh to start prediction for the model #
+2) Run *darkflow/test_s2_m#.sh* to start prediction for the model *#*
-3) Run darkflow/test_stg2/out/output_converter2.m to convert predictions to CSV file.
-Note that the converter merges the previous stage last CSV file with the second stage predictions.
-You may run them sequentially, but the first stage result does noo affect the second one. **Note** likelhoods fine tuning: gain 0.75, threshold 0.4
+3) Run *darkflow/test_stg2/out/output_converter2.m* to convert predictions to CSV file.
+Note that the converter merges the previous stage *last.CSV* file with the second stage predictions.
+You may run them sequentially, but the first stage result does not affect the second one. **Note** likelhoods fine tuning: gain 0.75, threshold 0.4
 4) Done!